Best Restaurant Business Loans in December 2025

 You can usually find a lender’s list of restaurant loan requirements online, such as minimum credit score, annual revenue and whether additional collateral is required.
 While alternative lenders usually have more lenient qualification requirements, they typically charge higher fees with less flexible repayment terms.

-Check your credit scores in advance to know your eligibility options.
+You can check your credit score in advance with LendingTree Spring to understand your eligibility options.
 Boosting your credit score could help you qualify for more competitive restaurant loans in the future.

 3. Research and compare restaurant lenders